5 min • 01 July, 2020

 Udemy is one of the foremost platforms for online learning.
 When the pandemic was at its peak, the San Francisco-based company released data to illustrate the mass adoption of online learning during the lockdown.

-The company said that between February and March it saw a huge spike in course enrollments, over 400% to be precise.
+The company said that between February and March 2020 it noticed a huge spike in course enrolment, over 400% to be precise.
 Instructors on the platform have now created 55% more new courses for online learners, drawing in millions of users from across the world.

 According to the data, there has been a 281% rise in India for business fundamentals courses and a 606% growth in communication skills courses.
 Italy saw a 418% rise in copywriting lessons.
 Meanwhile, in the U.S., people have opted to move towards more creative pursuits, with a 326% rise in Adobe Illustrator lessons.

-Elsewhere, Oxford University has reported a 600% rise in the number of online registrations, due in part to their popular Oxford Innovation Programme, and untold numbers of startups are identifying gaps in the EdTech sector and promptly filling them to provide learning opportunities.
+Elsewhere, Oxford University has reported a 600% rise in numbers of online registrations, due in part to their popular Oxford Innovation Programme, and untold numbers of startups are identifying gaps in the EdTech sector and promptly filling them to provide learning opportunities.

 You can begin by asking these questions: